roidelapluie/sunnyboy_exporter/README.md

 # Sunny Boy Exporter

-Tested with SNA Sunny Boy 1.1.32.R.
+Tested with SMA Sunny Boy 1.1.32.R.

 You have to enable the dashboard in your SMA configuration.